-Whistle-Blowers must, do so in 'good faith', making sure that information provided is substantially true and is an honest explanation of concerns.
+Whistle-Blowers must act in 'good faith', making sure that information provided is substantially true and is an honest explanation of concerns.
 Staff making an allegation in good faith, not confirmed by subsequent investigation, will not be detrimentally affected.

-If, however, a staff member makes an allegation without reasonable belief that it is in the public interest (e.g. making an allegation frivolously, maliciously or for personal gain), or persists with making them, disciplinary action may be taken against them.
+If, however, a staff member makes an allegation without reasonable belief that it is in the public interest (e.g. making an allegation frivolously, maliciously or for personal gain), or persists in making them, disciplinary action may be taken.